 The Board of Directors' role is to pursue the long-term success of the Company by providing entrepreneurial leadership and enabling risks to be assessed and managed.
 The Board of Directors acts as a collegiate body.
 Pursuant to the Belgian Company Code and the articles of association of the Company, the Board of Directors should be composed of at least three Directors.
 In accordance with the principles of corporate governance, the Board of Directors will, to the extent possible, be composed of at least five Directors of which at least three Directors are Independent Directors.
 To the extent possible, at least half of the Board shall consist of Non-Executive Directors.
-Currently, the Board of Directors comprises 6 Directors, of which 3 are Independent Directors and 2 are Non-Executive Directors.
+Currently, the Board of Directors comprises 7 Directors, of which 4 are Independent Directors and 2 are Non-Executive Directors.
 The Directors of the Company are appointed by the general shareholders' meeting.

 The Company's Board of Directors strives to maintain a well-balanced general diversity at the Board of Directors.
-Currently, there is 1 female Director among a total of 6 Board members (representing a ratio of 17% female Directors against 83% male Directors).
-The Belgian

-Company Code provides that by January 1, 2017, at least one third of the members of the Board of Directors will have to be of the opposite gender.
+Currently, there are 3 female Directors among a total of 7 Board members (representing a ratio of 43% female Directors against 57% male Directors).
+The Belgian Company Code provides that by January 1, 2017, at least one third of the members of the Board of Directors will have to be of the opposite gender.
 The deadline to comply with this obligation is January 1, 2019 for companies that meet on a consolidated basis at least two of the following criteria: (a) an average number of employees of less than 250; (b) a balance sheet total of €43 million or less; and (c) an annual turnover of €50 million or less.
 The Company complies with at least two of these criteria.
-The Company is using its best efforts to ensure that the Board of Directors will meet the one-third gender diversity requirement by January 1, 2018.
-The Board of Directors intends to propose at the upcoming annual general shareholders' meeting of the Company to be held on May 26, 2017 a resolution whereby 1 additional female would be appointed as new Director of the Company, which (if adopted) would increase to ratio to 29% female Directors against 71% male Directors).
+The Company was successful in meeting its goal to meet the one-third gender diversity requirement by January 1, 2018.

 The Board of Directors is a collegial body, and deliberates and makes decisions as such.
-Excluding the Board committee meetings, the Board of Directors met 9 times throughout 2016.
-All Directors were present or represented at these 9 meetings, except for Valiance Advisors LLP, represented by its permanent representative, Mr. Jan Pensaert, which was not represented at one meeting.
+Excluding the Board committee meetings, the Board of Directors met 8 times throughout 2017.
+All Directors were present or represented at these 8 meetings.